-The OPeNDAP Hyrax server is optimized to address the contents of netCDF-4 and HDF5 files stored in the cloud using information in ancillary DMR++ files [54].
-The DMR++ file for a specific data granule encodes chunk locations and byte offsets so access and parallel reads to specific parts of the file is optimized.
+The OPeNDAP Hyrax server is optimized to address the contents of netCDF-4 and HDF5 files stored in the cloud using information in the annotated DMR++ [62] sidecar file.
+The DMR++ file for a specific data file encodes chunk locations and byte offsets so access and parallel reads to specific parts of the file is optimized.

-4 METADATA
+4 MFTADATA